Silesian Piasts

-The Silesian Piasts were the elder of four lines of the Polish Piast dynasty beginning with Władysław II the Exile (1105–1159), eldest son of Duke Bolesław III of Poland.
-By Bolesław's testament, Władysław was granted Silesia as his hereditary province and also the Lesser Polish Seniorate Province at Kraków according to the principle of agnatic seniority.
+The Silesian Piasts were the oldest branch of the royal Piast dynasty of the Kingdom of Poland.
+They ruled various decentralized duchies in Silesia from 1138 until the extinction of their male line in 1675.
+Founded by Władysław II the Exile, the family quickly fractured into several independent regional lines, governing territories such as the duchies of Wrocław, Opole, Głogów, and Legnica.

+During the High Middle Ages (c.
+1000-c.
+1300), the early Silesian Piasts drove a profound structural and economic transformation of the region.
+Dukes like Henry I the Bearded actively promoted the Ostsiedlung, inviting German, Walloon, and Flemish specialists to their domains, which triggered a significant demographic and linguistic shift, making German the dominant language of court and administration by the 14th century.

+However, this early prosperity was followed by severe territorial fragmentation and a long political decline.
+Between 1327 and 1329, as their power waned, the Silesian dukes sought stability by swearing fealty to John of Bohemia, legally incorporating their lands into the Lands of the Bohemian Crown within the Holy Roman Empire.
+Poland formally renounced its sovereignty over the region in the Treaty of Trentschin (1335).
+For the next 350 years, the increasingly marginalized Piasts occupied a hybrid political space—navigating their identity as biological descendants of the Polish royal house and minor territorial vassals under Bohemian and Habsburg suzerainty, until the death of George William, Duke of Liegnitz, in 1675.

 Early history

 The history of the Silesian Piasts began with the feudal fragmentation of Poland in 1138 following the death of the Polish duke Bolesław III Wrymouth.
 While the Silesian province and the Kraków seniorate were assigned to Władysław II the Exile, his three younger half-brothers Bolesław IV the Curly, Mieszko III the Old, and Henry of Sandomierz received Masovia, Greater Poland and Sandomierz, respectively, according to the Testament of Boleslaw III.

 Władysław soon entered into fierce conflicts with his brothers and the Polish nobility.
 When in 1146 he attempted to take control of the whole of Poland, he was excommunicated by Archbishop Jakub ze Żnina of Gniezno and his brothers finally drove him into exile.
 He was received by King Conrad III of Germany, his brother-in-law by Władysław's consort Agnes of Babenberg, at the imperial palace of Altenburg.
 Silesia and the Seniorate Province came under the control of second-born Bolesław IV the Curly, Duke of Masovia.
 In the same year King Conrad III attempted to regain power for Władysław, but failed.
 Not until 1157 Duke Bolesław IV the Curly was defeated in a campaign by Konrads successor Emperor Frederick Barbarossa, however, the "Silesian issue" was not mentioned in the treaty concluded by the rulers, and so Władysław remained in exile.
 He died in 1159 without returning to Poland.